How Do I Get a Death Certificate in Florida?

 The Florida Department of Health - Bureau of Vital Statistics has death records from 1917 to present.
 Records become public 50 years after the date of death.

 The number of certified copies depends on the deceased's accounts and assets.
 Banks, insurance companies, government agencies, and retirement plans each typically require an original certified copy.
 Most families need between 8 and 15 copies.
-The Florida executor checklist lists each step of the estate settlement process to help determine the right number.
+The Florida estate settlement plan lists each step of the estate settlement process to help determine the right number.

 In-depth guides covering Florida probate laws, trust requirements, and estate planning strategies.